Minix

-MINIX is a Unix-like operating system based on a microkernel architecture, first released in 1987 and written by American-Dutch computer scientist Andrew S. Tanenbaum.
-It was designed as a clone of the Unix operating system and one that could run on affordable, Intel 8086-based home computers; MINIX was targeted for use in classrooms by computer science students at universities.
+MINIX is a family of Unix-like operating systems based on a microkernel architecture, written by American-Dutch computer scientist Andrew S. Tanenbaum.
+First released in 1987, it was designed as a clone of the Unix operating system and one that could run on affordable, Intel 8086-based home computers (IBM PC and PC/AT) for use in classrooms by computer science students at universities.

-Its name comes from mini-Unix.
-MINIX was initially proprietary source-available, but was relicensed under the BSD 3-Clause to become free and open-source in 2000.
-MINIX was ported to various additional platforms in the 1990s, and version 2.0 was released in 1997 and was the first to be POSIX compliant.
+Its name comes from mini-Unix, and it has no relation to the older MINIX from Digital Systems House, Inc. based on AT&T Unix code.
+It was initially proprietary source-available, but was relicensed under the BSD 3-Clause to become free and open-source in 2000.
+MINIX was ported to various additional platforms in the 1990s, and version 2.0, released in 1997, was the first to be POSIX compliant.
 Starting with MINIX 3, released in 2005, the primary aim of development shifted from education to the creation of a highly reliable and self-healing microkernel OS.

 Implementation

 MINIX 1.0

-Andrew S. Tanenbaum created MINIX at Vrije Universiteit in Amsterdam to exemplify the principles conveyed in his textbook, Operating Systems: Design and Implementation (1987).
-(Despite sharing a name, it has no relation to the older MINIX from Digital Systems House, Inc. based on AT&T Unix code.)

-An abridged 12,010 lines of the C source code of the kernel, memory manager, and file system of MINIX 1.0 are printed in the book.
-Prentice-Hall also released MINIX source code and executable binaries on floppy disk with a reference manual.
+Andrew S. Tanenbaum created MINIX at Vrije Universiteit in Amsterdam to exemplify the principles conveyed in his textbook Operating Systems: Design and Implementation by Prentice-Hall (1987), which also contained an abridged 12,010 lines of the C source code of the kernel, memory manager, and file system.
+Prentice-Hall also released the source code and executable binaries on floppy disk with a reference manual.
 MINIX 1 was system-call compatible with Seventh Edition Unix.

-Tanenbaum originally developed MINIX for compatibility with the IBM PC and IBM PC/AT microcomputers available at the time.